 Other Consultants and Subcontractors - Involvement of consultants or subcontractors in the planning and research stages of the project is permitted provided the work is performed in the United States.
-If consultants and/or subcontractors are to be used, this section of the application must identify them by name, identify whether the party is being proposed as a consultant versus as a subcontractor, and should provide "Letters of Commitment" from the consultants and/or subcontractors.
-The letters must provide a detailed cost estimate [including costs for labor, equipment, and materials, if any] for the consultant or subcontractor, as well as a specific statement certifying that they have agreed to serve in the manner and to the extent described in the Work Plan section of the grant application.
-Each letter must be on official letterhead with an authorizing representative's contact information provided and submitted as an "other attachment" to the application (see Part IV, Section C, 2).
-If selected for award, the Contracting Officer will verify the participation of any subcontractors and/or consultants and will require budget and budget explanations for subcontractors and verification of the rates for consultants.
-Note: Consultants should not be employees of either the small business or any subcontractor.
-Non-U.S. citizens are eligible to perform work on SBIR/STTR projects provided he/she legally resides in the U.S. and is legally empowered to work in the U.S. at the time that an award is made.
-None of the small business personnel can also be consultants or employees of a subcontractor.
+If consultants and/or subcontractors are to be used, this section of the application must identify them by name, identify whether the party is being proposed as a consultant or as a subcontractor, and must provide a "Letter of Commitment" from an authorized representative of each subcontractor and/or consultant proposed.
+The letter must provide a detailed cost estimate [including costs for labor, equipment, and materials, if any] for the consultant or subcontractor, as well as a specific statement certifying that they have agreed to serve in the manner and to the extent described in the Work Plan section of the grant application.
+Each letter must be on official letterhead with the authorizing representative's contact information provided and submitted as an "other attachment" to the application (see Part IV, Section C. 2).
+If selected for award, the Contracting Office will verify the participation of any subcontractors and/or consultants and will require budget and budget explanations for subcontractors and verification of the proposed rates for consultants.
+Note: Consultants must not be employees of either the small business applicant or any proposed subcontractor.
+Non-U.S. citizens are eligible to perform work on SBIR/STTR projects provided he/she is legally empowered to work in the U.S. at the time that an award is made and throughout its duration.
+None of the small business applicant's personnel can also be a proposed consultant or an employee of a proposed subcontractor.

-Other Attachment (Field 11 on the form)
+Other Attachments (Field 12 on the form)

-If you need to elaborate on your responses to questions 1-5 on the "Other Project Information" document, provide the information in a single file named "projinfo.pdf".
-Click on "Add Attachments" in Field 11 to attach file.
+If you need to elaborate on your responses to questions 1-5 on the "Other Project Information" document, provide the information in a single file named "projinfo.pdf."
+Click on "Add Attachments" in Field 12 to attach file.